Shrishti554/Shrishti554/README.md

 Right now, I’m focusing on expanding my skills in AWS and other emerging technologies.
 Staying ahead in this fast-paced field is important to me, and I’m always excited to learn and grow.

 * 🌍  I'm based in Indore, India
-* ✉️  You can contact me at [shrishtiarya554@gmail.com](mailto:shrishtiarya554@gmail.com)
+*  ✉️  Reach me at shrishtiarya554@gmail.com
-* 🧠  I'm learning about AWS...
+*  💼  Currently working as an intern, gaining hands-on experience in full-stack web development
+*  💻  Skilled in HTML, CSS, JavaScript, and experienced with React for building dynamic user interfaces
+*  🧠  Learning AWS and diving deeper into cloud computing and scalable architecture
+*  🔧  Comfortable working with Node.js, REST APIs, databases, SEO, and digital marketing tools
+*   📚  Actively practicing Data Structures and Algorithms (DSA) to strengthen problem-solving and coding logic
-* ⚡  In my leisure time I generally play strategical and logical games on computer...
+*   ⚡  In my free time, I enjoy playing strategic and logic-based computer games to keep my mind sharp
+*    🤝  Always open to learning, collaborating, and connecting with fellow tech enthusiasts

 ## Skills